Public Art on Campus

-- Review or approval of installations in the galleries of the Spencer Museum of Art, the KU Memorial Unions, the School of the Arts, the School of Architecture, Design, and Planning, The Commons (Spooner Hall) or the immediate environs of the facilities that house these units.
+- Review or approval of installations in the galleries of the Spencer Museum of Art, the KU Memorial Unions, the School of the Arts, the School of Architecture and Design, The Commons (Spooner Hall) or the immediate environs of the facilities that house these units.
 Such installations are the responsibility of staff of the respective units.
-See the maps for the outdoor areas where the Spencer Museum, the Kansas Union, the School of the Arts, the School of Architecture, Design, and Planning, and The Commons may mount exhibitions.
+See the maps for the outdoor areas where the Spencer Museum, the Kansas Union, the School of the Arts, the School of Architecture and Design and The Commons may mount exhibitions.

 - Evaluation of plans for the design or installation of memorials, buildings, or other University facilities.
-The Office of Design and Construction Management is responsible for advising the chancellor and the provost on such installations.
+The Office of Facilities Planning nad Development is responsible for advising the chancellor and the provost on such installations.

 - Routine evaluation of requests for temporary installations of less than two weeks.
-The University Events Committee (UEC) is responsible for review of such requests.
-The UEC may consult with the Office of the Provost as it deems necessary.
+The Office of Event Managment and Protocol is responsible for review of such requests.
+The Office of Event Management and Protocol may consult with the Office of the Provost as it deems necessary.